rashivkp/mayookha/readme.md

 # Mayookha

-app for score updation for the event Mayookha2K16, LBSCE Kasaragod
+An app built with silex, php micro-framwork.
+Which shows scoreboards, and item based results of the event Mayookha2k16 conducted at LBSCE Kasargod.

+includes

+- twig template engine
+- user authentication

 ## Installation